edipetres/autosense-frontend/README.md

 ![System architecture](docs/system-architecture.png)

 ## Continuous Integration and Delivery

+The CI pipeline configuration as code can be found at [.circleci/config.yml](.circleci/config.yml)

 Similarly to our backend CI pipeline, this project also implements a CircleCI build server that installs all dependencies on a clean machine and builds then pushes the production files to Amazon S3.
 Testing should be included here in the pipeline before the deployment step.
 When a satisfying code coverage is achieved we can trust the build server to deploy each version staright to production.